stellar/helm-charts/README.md

 ```

 ## Install Packages (stable)
-Note, Stable packages are not availabel yet.
+Note, Stable packages are not available yet.